 1. As Al’s video showed, you’ll have a few choices for output: H.264, Cineform or Prores.
 H.264 is the most widely supported, and takes up the least space, but is limited to 4K.
 If you want 5.2K, you’ll need to use Cineform or Prores.
 Cineform is supported in Adobe Premiere and even YouTube, but not in consumer video editors such as Cyberlink PowerDirector or Magix Movie Edit Pro, and not in Facebook (as of November 2017).
 Another issue with Cineform is the huge size.
 A 23-second video will take up 1.6GB of space and takes my low-end VR-ready PC about 4 minutes to stitch.

-2. Another issue is that the Fusion has no vertical correction.
-Instead, you have to manually level the horizon for each photo and video as part of your work flow (fortunately Fusion Studio does have a built-in tool for this).
+2. The Fusion’s vertical correction is a little bit inconsistent, especially in the anti-shake stabilization mode (instead of the full stabilization mode).
+You have to manually level the horizon for each photo and video as part of your work flow (fortunately Fusion Studio does have a built-in tool for this).
 This makes it harder to batch-process several videos.

 3. One idiosyncrasy of the Fusion is that the settings for adjusting the image are somewhat unpredictable.
 For example, Fusion Studio doesn’t have a simple exposure or brightness slider.
 Instead it has “shadows and highlights,” which seems to be somewhat of a mix of contrast and tone mapping.
 In terms of the color and tone curve profile, Flat and GoPro profiles also seem unpredictable.
 I haven’t found a general rule where I can say with certainty which profile will look better in particular situations.
 The practical impact of this is that when editing many photos or videos, you can’t simply apply a single setting to a series of them en masse (unless they were shot in identical lighting conditions).
 Instead, I find that I have to customize the profile and shadow/highlight setting for each photo and video.